shakesco/shakesco-automation/system.md

 #### Changing period

->📓 When you want to change period, you will have to send another request with new period.
-The user/business will need to accept again and pay at that time to start new period.
+>📓 Same as amount, when you want to change period, feel free to do so.
+The service will still be given to the user until the end of the payment period.
+The system will automatically update and they will start the new period.

-⚠️ User/business will have to accept change in price.
-They system doesn't allow automatic update for period change.
-You will have to request user to accept from [mobile](https://play.google.com/store/apps/details?id=com.shakesco.shakespay2 "on android") / [shakespay app](https://apps.apple.com/us/app/shakespay-bitcoin-ethereum/id6478241603 "on ios").

 #### Requests